Cosplay: Competitions

 As the popularity of cosplay has grown, many conventions have come to feature a contest surrounding cosplay that may be the main feature of the convention.
 Contestants present their cosplay, and often to be judged for an award, the cosplay must be self-made.
 The contestants may choose to perform a skit, which may consist of a short performed script or dance with optional accompanying audio, video, or images shown on a screen overhead.
 Other contestants may simply choose to pose as their characters.
 Often, contestants are briefly interviewed on stage by a master of ceremonies.
 The audience is given a chance to take photos of the cosplayers.
 Cosplayers may compete solo or in a group.
 Awards are presented, and these awards may vary greatly.
 Generally, a best cosplayer award, a best group award, and runner-up prizes are given.
 Awards may also go to the best skit and a number of cosplay skill subcategories, such as master tailor, master weapon-maker, master armorer, and so forth.

 The most well-known cosplay contest event is the World Cosplay Summit, selecting cosplayers from 40 countries to compete in the final round in Nagoya, Japan.
 Some other international events include European Cosplay Gathering (finals taking place at Japan Expo in Paris), EuroCosplay (finals taking place at London MCM Comic Con), and the Nordic Cosplay Championship (finals taking place at NärCon in Linköping, Sweden).

-Common Cosplay Judging Criteria
+Common cosplay judging criteria

 This table contains a list of the most common cosplay competition judging criteria, as seen from World Cosplay Summit, Cyprus Comic Con, and ReplayFX.